 Temporomandibular Joint Disorder (TJD) is the medical term used for bruxism or teeth grinding.
 The symptoms of teeth grinding or teeth clenching arise from how we handle feelings of stress in our everyday lives.
 Individuals who clench or grind their teeth during the day often do not notice that they are doing it.
 The habit is even more uncontrollable at night while sufferers are asleep.
+See more videos here.

 Bruxism tends to run in families and is a very debilitating condition.
 The constant clenching and grinding wear down teeth and can cause them to chip or break.
 When individuals clench or grind their teeth, they are flexing and contracting their masseter muscle, which is the main muscle used for chewing.

 This is because the bite block cannot prevent the clenching and grinding motion.
 It only acts as a barrier between your top and bottom rows of teeth.
 As such, people who invest in bite blocks often have to replace them every few months after they wear down the material from grinding.
 In addition, bite blocks can only be worn at night.

 Daytime use would not be plausible or comfortable.
 Bruxism can also occur as a result of an unaligned bite.
 In these instances, jaw surgery is an option.
 However, jaw surgery is invasive and requires the realigning of the jaw and a long recovery process.
 Unless the misalignment and resultant bruxism is extremely severe, surgery is not an ideal treatment option.

-At Westside Aesthetics, Dr. Alexander Rivkin was one of the doctors who pioneered a revolutionary treatment for bruxism in Los Angeles.
 Dr. Rivkin has been successfully using Botox injections to calm the muscles and treat bruxism for over seven years.
 He has treated more than four thousand teeth grinding patients.
 In the treatment of bruxism, Botox is injected into the masseter muscle to partially weaken it.
-Chewing and smiling are not affected.
-The treatment alleviates the tension and stress on the muscle, thereby reducing pain.
-Over time, if the muscle stays weak, it shrinks in size and makes the jaw look less prominent.
-Patients notice that as their jaw shrinks, they look younger because an oval shape to the face looks younger and softer than the square, angular shape conferred by a large masseters muscle.

 During the Botox for TMJ Westlake Village procedure, Dr. Rivkin will place some ice along each side of your jaw to numb it, and proceed to administer the Botox injections into the masseter muscle.
 The procedure only takes about five minutes for each side.
 Most patients notice a reduction in muscle soreness the very next day.
 Treatments are progressive and typically last about three months.
 Keeping the muscle weak for a prolonged period of time makes it likely that patients will break the habit of grinding when they are stressed.
 Some patients only require a couple of treatments to completely break the cycle of bruxism and not need Botox treatments again.